Python API

 catalog = CatalogFactory.create(catalog_options)

-Currently, PyPaimon only support filesystem catalog and rest catalog.
+Currently, PyPaimon supports filesystem catalog, jdbc catalog and rest catalog.
 See Catalog.

 You can use the catalog to create table for writing data.